 Throughout the year, Park Rangers enjoy leading group hikes, speaking on Pioneer history, and teaching visitors about the geology of the area.
 During the summer months, the park hosts a guest speaker series.
-To keep up to date with the latest happenings in the park, check out our schedule of events or follow us on Facebook.
+To keep up to date with the latest happenings in the park, check out our calendar or follow us on Facebook.

 Want to enjoy a picnic in the great outdoors?
 The park has three covered picnic tables for visitors to use, located just east of the visitor center near the extended parking area.
 Each of the three tables offers great views of Dome Rock and the surrounding prairie vista.